 With the Volcano, vapers can fill a plastic balloon bag with vapor and then inhale it as they please.
 With the vapor captured inside of the balloon, there's no need to rush - just relax and kick back with a bag full of vapor.

-So if you want to fill a balloon with vapor, it's a desktop vaporizer that you're going to want to be on the lookout for because at this time, there simply is no portable alternative.
+So if you want to fill a balloon with vapor, it's a desktop vaporizer that you're going to want to be on the lookout for because at this time, there simply is no portable alternative in any vape shop.

 Another method of vapor delivery that's generally limited to desktops is the whip, which is a hose that carries vapor from the vaporizer's oven to the user's mouth.
 In some cases, an internal fan is used to help propel the vapor down the line to the user.
 As the vapor travels through the hose, it will cool down, leading to smoother, cooler puffs of vapor.